 -The 24 ounce bottle should accommodate my runs of 1-2 hours.
 The bottle is easy to fill and refill mid run if necessary and easy to clean.
 Bladder packs can be hard to clean.
 I can easily retrieve my bottle when needed.

 -Ample storage pockets.
-I can easily fit my large phone, mask, wipes, tissues and keys in the large pocket.
+These can easily fit my large phone, mask, wipes, tissues, and keys in the large pocket.
 The front has 2 small pockets that are great for fuel.

--Price is right at around $85 compared to some more pricier options.
+-Price is right at around $85 compared to some pricier options.
 I also love the pink option.
+You can get 15% off with code FF15Brooks here.

 Great review, thanks, Deborah!